samarth2505/multi-lingual-chatbot/README.md

-# Finny - Your Loan Knowledge Assistant 🤖
+# Your Loan Knowledge Assistant 🤖

 ## Overview